bbauska/Coursera-Bootstrap/README.md

 ------------->

-The function that we saw being used for the tooltip specified it as \$, and then within brackets, it said, data-toggle=\" tooltip\".
+The function that we saw being used for the tooltip specified it as \$, and then within brackets, it said, data-toggle=" tooltip".

-Now here we are specifying that select those elements for which there is an attribute with data-toggle=\"tooltip\".
+Now here we are specifying that select those elements for which there is an attribute with data-toggle="tooltip".

 And then for those elements that match this criteria,perform this action called enable tooltips for those elements.